 "One sees already," I said, "that it's not the people who are enjoying liberty but the political parties.
 The day will soon come when the people will be completely crushed under the boot of these parties.
 The parties do not serve the people, rather the people serve the parties.
-Note that it often happens nowadays that in some question which concerns the people, they are mentioned by name but all the decisions are made directly by the political parties.
-The people are good only to listen to what the governments tell them!"
+Note that it often happens nowadays that in some question which concerns the people, they are mentioned by name but all the decisions are made directly by the keep their gold epaulets as sub-lieutenants and their right to own the land.